nmstreethran/nmstreethran.github.io/_open-science/open-science-tools-and-resources.md

   overlay_color: rgba(25, 96, 25, 0.5)
 ---

-This is a list of open-science tools and resources I use.
+This is a list of open science tools and resources I use.
 I will update this list from time to time.

 ## E-learning

-* [Open Science MOOC](https://opensciencemooc.eu/) - I highly recommend all open-science enthusiasts to join this massive online open community!
+* [Open Science MOOC](https://opensciencemooc.eu/) - I highly recommend all open science enthusiasts to join this massive online open community!
   * [Module 1: Open Principles](https://eliademy.com/cert/51789a843b13a9e9fc1dd4b73003641a.html)
   * [Module 5: Open Research Software and Open Source](https://eliademy.com/catalog/catalog/product/view/sku/02d7338a7e)